muratk5n/thirdwave/en/README.md

 ---

-It's probably too late for US to go there; cannot be Finland.
-Then, at least flip classes around centrally recorded lectures..
+Either do Finland, or at least flip classes around centrally recorded lectures..
 For a slam dunk, follow my system.

----

 "@IpseDixitCicero